 Bonn (2001) found that a majority of senior executives in 35 of the 100 largest manufacturers in Australia identified a “lack of strategic thinking” as the main problem in their organisation, and that with a clear and communicated strategic vision, the organisation prospers.
 Ingrid Bonn goes on to suggest that the challenge for senior managers is to design and establish a working environment where everyone is encouraged to explore new ideas, to come up with incremental improvements and implement innovations.
 This seems fairly obvious to us today, so the question changes to one of process: How?

-Vertical Developmental is about Mental Growth measured before and after the growth program.
+Dynamic Developmental is about Mental Growth measured before and after the growth program.
 Executives and High Level Managers need to be able to think at a higher level in order to affect the organisational direction.
-Vertical Development can help you do this.
+Dynamic Development can help you do this.

 A recent IBM Institute for Business Value (2010) global study of over 1,500 chief executive officers and public sector leaders from 60 countries identified complexity as the primary challenge, and the ability to cope with change as the most pressing concern.
 The study also revealed the leaders‘ skepticism over their own ability to manage complexity while identifying creativity as the most important leadership quality for the future.